 An unexpected bill has come up and you need money right now.
 A quick internet search turns up Mountain Summit Financial, which promises short-term loans of up to $1,500.
-Before you apply for a loan from it, get the full story on Mountain Summit Financial.
+But before you apply for that loan, it’s important to get the full story, or getting out of debt could end up being an uphill climb.

 What is Mountain Summit Financial?